-Flow paths from recharge areas to wells screened in the Rio Grande water-bearing zone and Atlantic City 800-foot sand have longer travel times because of the greater depth of the aquifers and because flow paths typically traverse low permeability hydrogeologic units.
-Travel times along flow paths from point of recharge to production wells in these aquifers range from nearly 530 to greater than 3,730,000 years.
-Most wells screened in the Rio Grande water-bearing zone and the Atlantic City 800-foot sand derive a large amount of their recharge from the Oswego River Basin area.
-Travel time of the flow paths that originate beneath the Barnegat Bay-Little Egg Harbor or offshore of the southern part of Long Beach island are estimated to be between nearly 19,000 and 517,000 years.
-Under post-development pumping regimes the water quality in these wells is not likely to be affected by saltwater intrusion in the foreseeable future.
+Flow paths from recharge areas to wells screened in the Rio Grande water-bearing zone and Atlantic City 800-foot sand had longer travel times because the aquifers were deeper than [other aquifers?] and because flow paths typically traverse low permeability hydrogeologic units.
+Travel times along flow paths from point of recharge to production wells in these aquifers ranged from nearly 530 to greater than 3.73 million years.
+Most wells screened in the Rio Grande water-bearing zone and the Atlantic City 800-foot sand derived a large amount of their recharge from the Oswego River Basin area.
+Travel time of the flow paths that originated beneath the Barnegat Bay-Little Egg Harbor or offshore of the southern part of Long Beach island were estimated to be between nearly 19,000 and 517,000 years.
+Under postdevelopment pumping regimes the water quality in these wells was not likely to be affected by saltwater intrusion in the foreseeable future.

-Results of average yearly maximum-allocation withdrawal conditions indicate how maximum-allocation stresses on the groundwater-flow system could induce saltwater toward and potentially into near-shore production wells.
-This simulation indicates that wells screened in the Kirkwood-Cohansey aquifer system in Seaside Heights Borough and in Island Beach State Park, Lacey Township have flow paths that start beneath the Barnegat Bay or the Atlantic Ocean.
-The travel time from recharge to discharge point for these particles is estimated to be approximately 400 to 12,000 years.
-A well in Ship Bottom Borough is also susceptible to an influx of saltwater along flow paths with travel times of approximately 140 to 7,400 years.
-Wells located on the mainland have flow paths that originate farther inland and are not susceptible to saltwater intrusion.
-Most particles that flow to the confined wells on the mainland originate in the Oswego River Basin.
-Travel times of water entering all Rio Grande water-bearing zone and Atlantic City 800-foot sand wells range from more than 400 to 268,000 years.
-Wells located in the communities of Harvey Cedars Borough, Surf City Borough, Ship Bottom Borough, Long Beach Township, and Beach Haven Borough on Long Beach Island have flow paths that originate in a combination of areas beneath the Barnegat Bay–Little Egg Harbor or the Atlantic Ocean, and on the mainland.
-Travel times of particles that start beneath either the Barnegat Bay–Little Egg Harbor or the Atlantic Ocean range from approximately 2,300 to more than 134,000 years.
+Results of average yearly maximum-allocation withdrawal conditions indicated how maximum-allocation stresses on the groundwater-flow system could induce saltwater toward and potentially into near-shore production wells.
+This simulation indicated that wells screened in the Kirkwood-Cohansey aquifer system in Seaside Heights Borough and in Island Beach State Park, Lacey Township had flow paths that started beneath the Barnegat Bay or the Atlantic Ocean.
+The travel time from recharge to discharge point for these particles was estimated to be approximately 400 to 12,000 years.
+A well in Ship Bottom Borough was also susceptible to an influx of saltwater along flow paths with travel times of approximately 140 to 7,400 years.
+Wells located on the mainland had flow paths that originated farther inland and are not susceptible to saltwater intrusion.
+Most particles that flowed to the confined wells on the mainland originated in the Oswego River Basin.
+Travel times of water entering all Rio Grande water-bearing zone and Atlantic City 800-foot sand wells ranged from more than 400 to 268,000 years.
+Wells located in the communities of Harvey Cedars Borough, Surf City Borough, Ship Bottom Borough, Long Beach Township, and Beach Haven Borough on Long Beach Island had flow paths that originated in a combination of areas beneath the Barnegat Bay-Little Egg Harbor or the Atlantic Ocean, and on the mainland.
+Travel times of particles that started beneath either the Barnegat Bay-Little Egg Harbor or the Atlantic Ocean ranged from approximately 2,300 to more than 134,000 years.